vezaynk/rfcs/0000-use-key.md

 }
 ```

-Given that React's reconcilation algorithm expects to have a determined `key` _before_ processing the body of a component, the `useKey` hook would need to be called at the top level of the component, before any other hooks.
+Given that React's reconciliation algorithm expects to have a determined `key` _before_ processing the body of a component, the `useKey` hook would need to be called at the top level of the component, before any other hooks.
 This would ensure that the component's identity is established before any state or effects are initialized.

 This is particularly important to avoid `useKey` consuming dynamic values that could change during the component's lifecycle such as state or suspense hooks.